dvdsgl/csharp-in-style/Lambdas.md

 // No!
 Parameter name is needlessly complex: sqlDatabaseAdaptors.Select (sqlDatabaseAdaptor => sqlDatabaseAdaptor.Id);

 // Much better.
-We have enough context from the larger identifier: sqlDatabaseAdaptors.Select (adaptor => adaptor.Id);
+We have enough context from the larger identifier to know what 'adaptor' is: sqlDatabaseAdaptors.Select (adaptor => adaptor.Id);
 ```